 PersonalPoints™ per serving

 This underused vegetable makes a fabulous side dish to poultry and meat, yet is hearty enough to stand on its own as a vegetarian main dish.
-Cooking turnips brings out their sweet, peppery flavors.
-We've seasoned them here with Chinese five-spice, a blend of cinnamon, cloves, fennel seeds, star anise and ground peppercorns to amp up their flavor, and also add a little bit of honey to the roasting pan to tame the turnips' sometimes bitter kick.
+Cooking turnips brings out their sweet, peppery flavours.
+We've seasoned them here with Chinese five-spice, a blend of cinnamon, cloves, fennel seeds, star anise and ground peppercorns to amp up their flavour, and also add a little bit of honey to the roasting pan to tame the turnips' sometimes bitter kick.
 If you've previously shunned this humble winter root, now is the time to give it a new, inventive try.
 You won't be disappointed!
-To make the sesame seed garnish shine, toast the seeds rapidly in a hot, dry skillet, until they just begin to color.
+To make the sesame seed garnish shine, toast the seeds rapidly in a hot, dry skillet, until they just begin to colour.

 2 pound(s), peeled and cut into 1/2-inch chunks

 - Preheat oven to 425°F. Coat a rimmed baking sheet with cooking spray or line with parchment paper; set aside.